 “The greatest Ali ever was as a fighter, was against Williams - that night, he was the most devastating fighter who ever lived.”

-A bold statement from legendary broadcaster Howard Cosell but you’d have a difficult time arguing against it if you’ve ever seen footage of Muhammad Ali’s dismantling of Cleveland ‘Big Cat' Williams which happened on November 14 1966.
+A bold statement from legendary broadcaster Howard Cosell, but you’d have a difficult time arguing against it if you’ve ever seen footage of Muhammad Ali’s dismantling of Cleveland ‘Big Cat' Williams, which happened on November 14th 1966.

-Two men from Houston named James Lovell and Buzz Aldrin were making headlines around the globe aboard the Gemini 12 spacecraft at the same time - that night, that didn’t matter.
+Two astronauts who called Houston home, James Lovell and Buzz Aldrin, were making headlines around the globe aboard the Gemini 12 spacecraft at the same time - on that night though, that didn’t matter.

 Attention turned to the ring and 35,460 people showed up on the off chance they’d see Ali finally get shut up.

 America really had made Ali public enemy number one at this point.
-Some were angered by his religious views (and subsequent refusal to fight in Vietnam), some by his motor mouth and others by the cruelty he could display inside the ring (the punishment handed out to Floyd Patterson a year earlier in particular).
+Some were angered by his decision to become a follower of the Nation Of Islam (and subsequent refusal to fight in Vietnam), some were upset by his motor mouth and, sadly, many people had a problem with the colour of his skin.

-What followed was one of the greatest performances from any man in the history of boxing.
+What followed, however, was one of the greatest performances from any man in the history of boxing.

-Boos flooded the stadium as Ali made his way to the ring - if it affected him at all, you wouldn’t have be able to tell.
+Boos flooded the stadium as Ali made his way to the ring - if it affected him at all, you wouldn’t have been able to tell.

 He opened the fight by dancing around Williams in typical Ali fashion.
 Hands dropped to his side, daring Williams to hit him, he picked him off with snapping jabs any time he dared come close.